-\\\Section 913.2.1; add Section 913.2.1.1 and exception to read as follows:
+\\Section 913.2.1; add second paragraph and exception to read as follows:

 913.2.1.1 Fire Pump Room Access.
 When located on the ground level at an exterior wall, the fire pump room shall be provided with an exterior fire department access door that is not less than 3 ft. in width and 6 ft. - 8 in. in height, regardless of any interior doors that are provided.
-A key box shall be provided at this door, as required by IFC Section 506.1.
+A key box shall be provided at this door, as required by Section 506.1.

 Exception: When it is necessary to locate the fire pump room on other levels or not at an exterior wall, the corridor leading to the fire pump room access from the exterior of the building shall be provided with equivalent fire resistance as that required for the pump room, or as approved by the fire code official.
-Access keys shall be provided in the key box as required by IFC Section 506.1.
+Access keys shall be provided in the key box as required by Section 506.1.

-(Reason: This requirement allows fire fighters safer access to the fire pump room.
+(Reason: This requirement allows firefighters safer access to the fire pump room.
 The requirement allows access without being required to enter the building and locate the fire pump room interior access door during a fire event.
-The exception recognizes that this will not always be a feasible design scenario for some buildings, and as such, provides an acceptable alternative to protect the pathway to the fire pump room.)
+The exception recognizes that this will not always be a feasible design scenario and as such, provides an acceptable alternative to protect the pathway to the fire pump room.)